Anisotropic particle creation from $T-$vacuum in the radiation dominated universe: Field modes in spherically symmetric FRW

 \subsubsection{Field modes beyond the s-wave approximation}

-If we want to go beyond the $s-$waves, we need to solve \eqref{sh} for arbitrary $\ell>0$ which is clearly a difficult task because the Hubble parameter $H\equiv H(T,R)$.
-It makes the differential equation quite non-trivial to solve analytically, in general.
-Even if one uses a numerical method to solve this equation, it is most likely to provide a solution that is not separable in the positive and negative frequency modes and therefore, the solution does not lead us to a Fock representation of particles.
-Therefore, intuitively speaking there is not much motivation of doing that if we are interested in the process of particle creation.
+If we want to go beyond the $s-$waves, we need to solve \eqref{sh} for arbitrary $\ell>0$ which is clearly a difficult task since the Hubble parameter depends on space and time $H\equiv H(T,R)$.
+It makes the differential equation quite nontrivial to solve in an exact form.

-However, we can consider a curious case by restricting our interest in the deep sub-Hubble region $R<<1/H$.
+However, we can consider a curious case by restricting our interest to the deep sub-Hubble region $R<<1/H$.
 In this case \eqref{sh} becomes

 By decomposing $\Phi^{\ell m}_\Omega(T,R) = \psi(T)\chi(R)$ and solve \eqref{dsh} it is found that